How to make perfect pan-seared scallops with a buttery sauce.

 What Do Scallops Taste Like?

-Scallops have a white flesh that tastes similar to lobster but which has a firmer texture.
-The flavor tends to be buttery, delicate, and slightly sweet.
-They are not overly “fishy tasting” but do have a briny, saltwater “essence.”
-Scallops taste similar to lobster and crab, but they have a firmer bite.
+Scallops are SO delicious and will take on the taste of any seasoning that you add to them.
+They have a white flesh that tastes similar to lobster but which has a firmer texture.
+As for flavor, it tends to be buttery, delicate, and slightly sweet.
+Scallops are not overly “fishy tasting” but do have a briny, saltwater “essence” and taste similar to lobster and crab, but with a firmer bite.

 Are Scallops Healthy?

-A healthy and delicious power food, a single 3-ounce serving provides 20 grams of protein and a hefty dose of magnesium and potassium~and only 95 calories.
-You can enjoy scallops alongside roasted vegetables for a satisfying and delicious meal that is low on carbs and high in protein.
+A healthy and delicious power food, a single 3-ounce serving provides 20 grams of protein and a hefty dose of magnesium and potassium, and only 95 calories!
+You can enjoy scallops alongside roasted vegetables for a satisfying and delicious meal that is low in carbs and high in protein.

 pan seared lemon butter scallops